How Much Can I Charge For An EFL Lesson?

-Obviously, if you are a new teacher with little to no experience you can’t expect to charge as much as a teacher with a lot of classroom hours under their belt.
+If you’re a new teacher with little to no experience you can’t expect to charge as much as a teacher with a lot of classroom hours under their belt.
 But that doesn’t mean you should undersell yourself.

-This is why your TEFL qualification is so important.
-If you can show that you have done a TEFL course through an internationally-recognised and reputable company, even if you have no experience you will be given the benefit of the doubt by your students, even if they are your very first student.
+You want to show that you’ve done a TEFL course through an internationally-recognised and reputable company.
+Even if you have no experience, you’ll be given the benefit of the doubt by your students.
+Even if it’s your first lesson!

 Generally speaking, teachers with no experience can charge approximately £10 – £15 a lesson, which would be 45 minutes to an hour.

 As a new teacher, you might want to consider offering a trial lesson which is either free or at a very low rate.
-This will give your students a chance to get to know you and for you to prove your teaching capabilities.
+This givese your students a chance to get to know you and for you to prove your teaching capabilities.

 Just remember to let them know you’re giving them a discount, so they’ll be prepared to pay more for future lessons!

 On the one hand you don’t want to set your rates too high because then your students won’t be inclined to book with you.

 Generally speaking, the online company will take a percentage commission from each lesson, so you can add a bit more onto that for your own lessons.

 With private lessons, you can charge as much as you want.

 Teachers who teach private lessons can charge up to £30 an hour, depending on their qualifications and experience.

 Generally speaking, Business English teachers charge more for their lessons than General English teachers.

 On the other hand, you need to deal with the dynamics that come with teaching more than one student.
-This can mean catering to the different levels and personalities of your learners, as well as preparing more materials than you would for one learner.
+This means catering to the different levels and personalities of your learners, as well as preparing more materials than you would for one learner.

 At the same time, students prefer group classes as they are more cost-effective than 1-to-1 lessons.
 This means that you cannot charge a student the same for a group class as you would for a private lesson.

 So if your usual 1-to-1 rate is £25 an hour, then your rate per student for a group class would be approximately £15.

-A few tips for setting your rates
+A few tips for setting your rates for EFL/ESL lessons

 - Offer bundles.
 If a student signs up for, say, ten lessons they are eligible for a certain discount.